sebastiancarlos/sway-talisman/README.md

 adding extra automation and configuration before and after opening your app.

 ## Features
-- Turns your scratchpad into your ever-ready terminal and application launcher combo.
+- Use the same keybinding for two tasks: Opening your ever-ready terminal, and launching apps.
+Killer combo!
 - Every benefit of your shell (history, tab completion) is still there in your minimalist app launcher.
 - Automatically hides after launch, mimicking dedicated launcher behavior.